HOME

 Anne Connor is an Australian author of non-fiction and fiction.
 In 2018, she published Two Generations, (IP/Ventura Press) an exploration into the lived familial impact of secrets, suffering, forgiveness, hope and redemption.

-Anne’s current work is part imagined, part truth.
-It’s based on a woman who broke the mould of what it meant to be a woman in France in the 1800s, to create something extraordinary.
-In 2017, Anne spent a month in Brittany, northern France researching her main character and the world in which she lived.
+Anne’s current work, THE MOTHERHOUSE is out on submission.
+Part imagined, part truth, it’s based on a woman who broke the mould of what it meant to be a woman living in France in the 1800s.
+In the shadow of the French Revolution and patriarchal Catholic Church, she created something extraordinary.
+In 2017, Anne spent a month in Brittany, northern France researching the world in which her character lived.

 I live and work on unceded land of the Wurundjeri Wandoon people of the Greater Kulin Nation and I acknowledge them as first people of this land.
 I honour the Traditional Custodial Owners of the land on which we live, work meet and play.
 Always was, always will be.